nmatthew45/billboard-100-playlist/README.md

 # billboard-100-playlist

-This python program allows you to input a date in the format "YYYY-MM-DD" and create a private spotify playlist featuring the billboard.com top 100 songs from the inputted date.
+This python program allows you to input a date and create a private spotify playlist featuring the billboard.com top 100 songs from the inputted date.

 How to run:
 1. clone this repository